 Bank On Yourself is not an investment in the Dow Jones Industrial Average, or the stock market, or real estate, or precious metals.
 It’s not any kind of speculative investment.
 Bank On Yourself is based on a special kind of whole life insurance that many financially successful people have used for decades, but most people have never heard of.

-Bank On Yourself allows you build a sizeable nest egg with guaranteed results
+Bank On Yourself allows you build a sizable nest egg with guaranteed results

 Here’s how Bank On Yourself fares against the three investing risks we discussed: